DanielFrank/peerstreet/README.md

 For loading, the stores uses Python's CSVDictReader which converts a CSV file into an interable of dictionaries.

+### Possible Improvements
+Check for data quality.
+Configure data store type.

 ## API

 Call receives zip and does a regex to confirm it's a 5-digit number.
 Returns JSON with 'error' if not.
 Otherwise returns JSON with zip, CBSA, MSA and populations for 2014 and 2015.
-(Using 2014 and 2015 are currently hardcoded; ideally we'd configure which years to return.).
 Returns 99999 for CBSA if no CBSA and N/A for other values if non-applicable.

+### Possible Improvements
+Configure what years are being returned.

 ## Client